 With the help of Kay over at The Awkward Traveller, I’ve compiled a list of the best party destinations in Mexico.
 I love the parties in Mexico.
 Whether you prefer making a fool of yourself at a salsateca or moving like a zombie to some house music, Mexico has got you covered.
 It’s not even just about the clubs or the music.
 The party-loving people of Mexico are what makes the nightlife great.
 They’re always laughing, dancing, singing, and joking around.
 Seriously, Mexicans just know how to have a good time no matter what, and it is absolutely contagious.

 Wherever you go, as long as you are with good people and a local crowd, the party will be of peak quality.
 Rest assured, you can’t go wrong with these criminally poppin’ party destinations.
 Without further ado, these are the best places to party in Mexico.

 Sike!
 Let’s talk about COVID real quick.

 COVID-19 Precautions for Mexico: As of right now, Mexico has minimal restrictions to travelers coming in and out of the country.
 Basically, you don’t need a negative Coronavirus test or need to quarantine to enter Mexico, and you can travel freely as soon as you land.
-I’ve noticed that lots of my fellow travel bloggers, influencers, and friends have taken advantage and made their temporary homes in Mexico.
+I’ve noticed that lots of my fellow travel bloggers, influencers, and remote workers have taken advantage and made their temporary homes in Mexico.
 That doesn’t necessarily mean that it is safe to travel.
 Do your research beforehand on the best way to travel responsibly.
 Do not travel if there is a possibility that you have COVID-19 and do your part in slowing the spread of the pandemic.

 And though this blog is called The Partying Traveler and this post is about partying in Mexico, please do so responsibly.
 In most cases, that means don’t do it at all.
 That doesn’t mean you can’t enjoy yourself in these fantastic travel destinations, though.